 My Gradual Entry Into L’Oréal

 Serving on the board offered insight into the intricate balance required to govern a multinational organization.
 Decisions made at this level carry long-term consequences, not only for shareholders, but for employees, partners, and society at large.
-It was during these years that I developed a deep respect for governance as a discipline.
+It was during these years that she developed a deep respect for governance as a discipline.

 Governance is not about control.
 It is about structure, foresight, and accountability.
 It ensures that growth does not outpace values, and that ambition remains aligned with responsibility.